gjr80/weewx-stackedwindrose/README.md

-# Stacked Windrose Image Generator for weewx
+# Windrose Image Generator for weewx

 ## Description
 The Stacked Windrose Image Generator for weewx is a weewx extension that generates a polar windrose plot image file based upon weewx archive data.
 The image file is suitable for publishing on a web page, inclusing in a weewx template or for use elsewhere.

 The extension consists of a single weewx skin that controls a custom image generator.
-Various image parameters including the plot period, source data field, units of measure and colours can be controlled through settings in weewx.conf.
+Various image parameters including the plot period, source data field, units of measure and colours can be controlled through settings in `weewx.conf`.

 ## Pre-Requisites